JRyano0/Machine-Learning-in-Nanoscience/README.md

 ---

 ## 📖 Publication in Review
-- I currently have a **publication in review** based on one of the projects above.
-I’m excited to share it publicly once accepted—please reach out if interested in seeing a draft!
+- I currently have a **publication in review** based on the project above; PCA Analysis of XRD Data
 ---

 ##  🛠 Skills & Tools